 - The test begins with 15 minutes of rest.

 - If you are not pregnant, a blood sample will be taken from your arm (pregnant women will have a blood sample taken after the test).

 - Afterwards, you will be asked to drink a mixture of water and glucose (dextrose), possibly flavoured with lemon.
 The mixture tastes sweet but is not unpleasant.
 It is important that you drink the entire mixture within approximately five minutes.

-- A second blood sample will be taken two hours later to measure any changes to your blood sugar levels.
+- A second blood sample will be taken two hours later to measure any changes in your blood sugar levels.

-- You should rest during the test, but not fall sleep.
+- You should rest during the test.
 Perhaps bring some reading material, to help occupy yourself during the wait.

 You will receive the test results no later than at your next appointment.

 Contact your department to schedule a new appointment.